Orchestrion

 1918 Seeburg Orchestrion, "Style G", located at Clark's Trading Post in Lincoln, New Hampshire.
 Uses a ten-song music roll and plays multiple wind, string, and percussion instruments.

 Orchestrion is a generic name for a machine that plays music and is designed to sound like an orchestra or band.
 Orchestrions may be operated by means of a large pinned cylinder or by a music roll and less commonly book music.
 The sound is usually produced by pipes, though they will be voiced differently from those found in a pipe organ, as well as percussion instruments.
 Many orchestrions contain a piano as well.
-At the Musical Museum in Brentford, examples may be seen and heard of several of the instrument types described below.

-It is confused by some with the steam-powered calliope, which was also used to produce music on period carousels.
-It used steam whistles rather than organ pipes to produce its principal sounds.
-See also the similar fairground organ.

 Types

 Illustrated London News, Sept.
 20, 1862: the Orchestrion by M. Welte, of Vöhrenbach, in the Zollverein Département.

 The name "orchestrion" has also been applied to several musical instruments:

 Chamber organ

 A chamber organ, designed by Georg Joseph Vogler (Abbé Vogler) in 1790, incorporated 900 pipes, 3 manuals of 63 keys each and 39 pedals in a space of 9 ft3.